PREORDER | Design, displacement & donkeys: the fractured life of Egon Riss

 Leyla Daybelge

 Writer, broadcaster and Trustee of the Isokon Gallery Trust.
-Leyla is co-author of Isokon and the Bauhaus in Britain (Batsford, 2019), Walter Gropius: An Illustrated Biography (Phaidon, 2022) with Magnus Englund, Through a Bauhaus Lens: Edith Tudor-Hart and Isokon, (2023, Isokon Gallery) with Stephanie Pirker.
-Other publications include Insiders/Outsiders, Refugees from Nazi Europe and Their Contribution to British Visual Culture (Lund Humphries, 2019).
+Leyla is co-author of Isokon and the Bauhaus in Britain (Batsford, 2019), Walter Gropius: An illustrated biography (Phaidon, 2022) with Magnus Englund, Through a Bauhaus lens: Edith Tudor-Hart and Isokon, (2023, Isokon Gallery) with Stephanie Pirker.
+Other publications include Insiders/outsiders: Refugees from Nazi Europe and their contribution to British visual culture (Lund Humphries, 2019).
 Leyla was a news anchor and correspondent for BBC Radio 4, ITN and Sky News.
 She lectures extensively on modern architecture and design.

 Denis Linehan

-Denis Linehan is an Associate Professor of Urban and Historical Geography at University College Cork and a Programme Director at UNIC-The European University of Cities in Post-Industrial Transition.
-He has wide ranging interests in urbanism and culture, with published work in Architectural Research Quarterly, Architectural & Decorative Studies, Transactions of British Geography, Journal of Historical Geography, Cities and Society and Space.
-His curatorial experience includes Lost Boys: The Territories of Youth (2013) at The Glucksman Gallery and contributions to Infra-Éireann at the Venice Architectural Biennale (2015), Memory of Place (2022) and L’Aventure du Câble Transatlantique (ARTE, 2024).
+Denis Linehan is an Associate Professor of Urban and Historical Geography at University College Cork and a Programme Director at UNIC: The European University of Cities in Post-Industrial Transition.
+He has wide-ranging interests in urbanism and culture, with published work in Architectural Research Quarterly, Architectural & Decorative Studies, Transactions of British Geography, Journal of Historical Geography, Cities, and Society & Space.
+His curatorial experience includes Lost boys: The territories of youth (2013) at The Glucksman Gallery and contributions to Infra-Éireann at the Venice Architectural Biennale (2015), Memory of place (2022) and L’Aventure du câble transatlantique (ARTE, 2024).